WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

+Now it should look like that:

 ![](/docs/how-to-guides/data-basics/media/edit-form/form-populated.png)

-Splendid, it looks like a real form already!
-Unfortunately, the input field isn't editable yet – let's fix that.

-### Making the title field editable
+### Step 4: Making the title field editable

-The `TextControl` we use has a `value`, but that `value` never changes.
-We're missing an `onChange` handler that would update it.
+There's one problem with our _title_ field: you can't edit it.
+It receives a fixed `value`, but doesn't update it when the user is typing.
+We need an `onChange` handler.

 You may have seen a pattern similar to this one in other React apps:

 ```js
 export function VanillaReactForm({ initialTitle }) {